BarrosLucas/Pong/README.md

    - OpenGL
    - freeglut library
+   - OpenAL
+   - ALUT

 ### How to compile

    - On Linux:
-        - Install the required libraries: sudo apt-get install freeglut3-dev
+        - Install the required libraries: sudo apt-get install freeglut3-dev libopenal-dev libalut-dev
-        - Compile with the command: g++ main.cpp -lglut -lGL -lGLEW -lGLU -lalut -lopenal -o main
+        - Compile with the command: g++ main.cpp -lglut -lGL -IGLEW -lGLU -lalut -lopenal -o main

    - On Windows:
         - Download freeglut library from https://www.transmissionzero.co.uk/software/freeglut-devel/
         - Extract the files to your preferred location.
         - Add the path to the freeglut headers to your compiler (e.g. -I C:\freeglut\include)
         - Add the path to the freeglut library to your linker (e.g. -L C:\freeglut\lib\x64)
-        - Compile with the command: g++ pong.cpp -o pong -lfreeglut -lopengl32 -lglu32
+        - Compile with the command: g++ main.cpp -lfreeglut -lopengl32 -lglew32 -lglu32 -lalut -lopenal32 -o main.exe

 ### How to play